surajeet01/automatic-movie-categorizarion/README.md

 # automatic-movie-categorizarion

-This is a matlab project where we automated the process of categorizing a video especially a movie through performing pixel-level comparison of consecutive frames using existing Image/Video processing algorithm.
+This is a matlab project where we automated the process of categorizing a video especially a movie through performing pixel-level comparison of consecutive frames using existing Image/Video processing algorithms.
 Check out "report/report.pdf" in this repo for more details.